MostlyVet/MostlyVet.github.io/README.md

 ## Servers
 Currently we have a dedicated server [https://www.battlemetrics.com/servers/search?q=mostly.vet&game=hll&sort=score servers] located in US-West.
-We chose this approach to remove all delays and stuttering from the game, espeically in vehicles.
+We chose this approach to remove all delays and stuttering from the game, especially in vehicles.

 We are hosted with GTX Gaming and configured as: